iCoat CT60 & CTMV Medium Viscosity Countertop Art Epoxies

 Both of these countertop art resins are available in 3 sizes (2 gallon, 1 gallon & 32 Oz kits).

-*ICoat Medium Viscosity is a 1:1 ratio by volume.
+***ICoat Medium Viscosity is a 1:1 ratio by volume.
 However, If you prefer to measure it by weight ….
-With iCoat Medium Viscosity, The part A weighs 16% more than the part B. So weigh the B in grams and multiply that by 1.16 and it will give you the weight of A to add.
+With iCoat Medium Viscosity, The part A weighs 16% more than the part B. So weigh the Part B in grams and multiply that by 1.16, and it will give you the weight of Part A to add (when measuring this epoxy by weight instead of volume).

 To calculate volume needed on projects, please see our resin calculators page for assistance with both top-coating and casting epoxy volume estimates.